suhasasumukh/langchain-course/README.md

 Contributions to this course are welcome!
 If you have suggestions for improvements, please open an issue or create a pull request.

 ### Forked --
+-- Suhas A Sumukh [This project is forked from SamurAIGPT/langchain-course]